 If you prefer earbuds and you are someone who doesn't generally notice the difference between headphones, then stick with your iPhone or Samsung or other earbuds – they can do the job.

-And as I said at the start of this post, a lot of the articles I read online seem to be pushing people to buy the most expensive headphones, but as you can see from my recommendations, a $150 will get you a really good pair of headphones that will last a long time, be a pleasure to listen to and deliver a good brainwave entrainment experience.
+A lot of the articles I read online seem to be pushing people to buy the most expensive headphones, but as you can see from our recommendations, $150 will get you a really good pair of headphones that will last a long time, be a pleasure to listen to, and deliver a good brainwave entrainment experience.

 I hope this post has helped you learn something about how headphones work, and that you'll now understand what a few of those terms detailed in the specifications list mean when you're checking them out online.

-If you have a pair of headphones in mind and want my opinion, you can always drop me an email and I'll let you know what I think.
+If you have a pair of headphones in mind and want our opinion, you can always drop us an email and we'll do our best to help.